Jmuccigr/jmuccigr.github.io/sub/CV.markdown

 2010 | "New Excavations on the Flaminian Way: A Field School at the *Vicus ad Martis*," Fairfield College, March 17 2008 | "Report on first season of excavations at the *Vicus ad Martis Tudertium*," Museum of S. Maria della Pace, as part of the "Giornate Europee del Patrimonio" program, September 28
 2007 | "Instructional technology and the teaching of Latin: Where we’ve been and where we’re going," Glenn M. Knudsvig Memorial Symposium at the University of Michigan, Keynote speaker, 9 July
-2005 | "*Quirites* and the preservation of early Latin texts," Stockton College, 10 April 2003 | "Religion and Politics: Did the Romans scruple about the placement of their temples?," Yale University, 1 March 2001 | "Paestum," Amherst College, 4 October
+2005 | "*Quirites* and the preservation of early Latin texts," Classical Humanities Society of South Jersey, at the Richard Stockton College of NJ, 10 April
+2003 | "Religion and Politics: Did the Romans scruple about the placement of their temples?," Yale University, 1 March 2001 | "Paestum," Amherst College, 4 October
 2000 | "Gladiators and Political Competition in Republican Rome," New Jersey Classical Association Spring Meeting